MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/dictionary.rst

 .. note::

-   See the page on :ref:`dictionary_generating` for how to use G2P models to generate a dictionary from our pretrained models or how to generate pronunciation dictionaries from orthographies.
+   See the page on :ref:`g2p_dictionary_generating` for how to use G2P models to generate a dictionary from our pretrained models or how to generate pronunciation dictionaries from orthographies.

 Non-speech annotations